 Auckland is well known for its eclectic weather with sudden downpours followed by sunshine, followed by more rain.
 If you choose the capital Wellington as home, you’ll soon learn that the Windy City isn’t just a cute nickname.

 And though there is a lot of sunshine to enjoy whilst living here, this brings with it a high risk of skin cancer.
 Unfortunately, New Zealand is right under a hole in the ozone layer, making the risk of sunburn and melanoma extremely high.

 Life can get a little quiet.

-With a population of less than five million, New Zealand is sometimes lacking in the nightlife and festival front and can seem a little quiet.
+With a population of just over five million, New Zealand is sometimes lacking in the nightlife and festival front and can seem a little quiet.

 Though there is nightlife and fun bars in the bigger cities, the smaller towns around the country can seem a little boring for those used to a busier and more vibrant lifestyle.

 New Zealand is very well known for its laid-back, carefree lifestyle.
 Kiwi’s often enjoy a quiet weekend spent with good friends over a wild night out on the town.